HabitatMap/HabitatMap/pages/airbeam/buy-it-now.md

         Buy More, Save More!
       </h2>
       <p class="p--body">
-        To buy 6 or more AirBeams email info@habitatmap.org and let us know how many AirBeams you’d like to order along with your shipping address.
-Buy 6 or more AirBeams and save 3%.
+        Buy 10 or more AirBeams and save 3%.
 Buy 20 or more AirBeams and save 5%.
 Buy 100 or more AirBeams and save 7%.
+Discounts are automatically applied at checkout.
       </p>
       <h2 class="heading heading--medium u--gray-text">
         FAQ